secured lock Secured with SHA-256 Encryption

 Fatalities by Person Type

-Did the fatality rate have anything to do with vehicle or person type?
-Are some vehicles more likely to be involved in traffic fatalities than others?
+Does the fatality rate depend on the vehicle or driver type?
+Some vehicles are more likely to be involved in fatal accidents.

 Fatalities by Person Type in Tennessee